suffolklibraries/lgc/content/collections/events/festive-mansion-06-12.md

     content:
       -
         type: text
-        text: 'For helpful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information: '
+        text: "For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information:\_"
       -
         type: text
         marks: